 Herbalist, Classical Homeopath, Organic Farmer, Educator, Permaculturist, Co-Owner Soul Flower Farm, Founder and Director School of Earth Medicine

 Maya Blow is an herbalist, classical homeopath, permaculturist, and organic farmer.
 She is co -owner of Soul Flower Farm where she lives and enjoys gardening, animal husbandry, foraging for wild food, fermenting and canning, making herbal medicine, cheese making, and dying with plants.
 Maya runs a handcrafted herbalism CSA, as well as a herdshare.
 On her organic farm she grows fruit, vegetables and medicinal herbs, as well as tends bees and raises chickens and jersey milk cows.
 She is a current teacher for the California Women of Color Herbal Symposium, as well as on the faculty of the Institute of Urban Homesteading based out of Oakland California.
-Maya has been studying, practicing and making herbal medicine for over fifteen years and brings to her practice an innate sensitivity, empathy and powerful intuition towards her clients.
+Maya has been studying, practicing and making herbal medicine for over twenty years and brings to her practice an innate sensitivity, empathy and powerful intuition towards her clients.
 Besides her passion for holistic and alternative medicine Maya teaches nature studies, gardening, herbal medicine making and many other homesteading and DIY classes.
 She has been making and teaching art for two decades and continues to draw her inspiration from her love of nature.
 Some of her most recent work and adventures include speaking at the Black Farmers and Urban Growers Conference Oakland, California 2015, representing the Black Permaculture Network at the International Permaculture Convergence in England 2015, participating as a North American representative at the Agricultural Biodiversity Community Conference in Thika, Kenya 2015, speaking at the San Francisco Flower and Garden Show 2016, speaking at the Women’s Visionary Congress in Petaluma, California 2016, and teaching for the Bay Area Farmer Training Program through the Multi National Exchange for Sustainable Agriculture.